Submissions

 All figures are to be numbered consecutively giving the sequential number in Arabic numerals, e.g. Figure 1.
 The location of the figure should be indicated the text, e.g. [Insert Figure 1 here].
 The figures should be presented in open file formats so that they could be edited.

 In-text references should be cited as follows: Brown (2011) investigated… or: An investigation (Brown, 1991) found ….
-References cited in the text with two authors should list both names: Wright and Mander (2002) found…; Reviews of research on sport and reading (Wright & Morgan, 2001) have concluded…. references cited in the text with three, four, or five authors, list all authors at first mention; with subsequent citations, include only the first author’s last name followed by et al.: Campbell, Brady, Bradley, and Smithson (1991) found … (first citation); Campbell et al. (1991) found … (subsequent citations); (Campbell, Brady, Bradley, & Smithson,1991), (Campbell et al., 1991).
-References cited in the text with six or more authors should list the first author et al. throughout.
+References cited in the text with two authors should list both names: Wright and Mander (2002) found…; Reviews of research on sport and reading (Wright & Morgan, 2001) have concluded… References cited in the text with three or more authors, list only the first author’s last name (even the first citation).

 In the reference section, references should be listed in alphabetical order taking account of the first author.
 First the references in Latin characters are given, then – in Russian (Cyrillic) characters.
-For works up to seven authors, list all authors.
-For eight or more authors, list the first six, then ellipses followed by the last author’s name.
-In the case when there are several references of the same author published at the same year, they must be marked by letters, e.g. 2001 a, 2001 b, etc. in the list of references and in the article, too.
+Only the first 19 names, an ellipsis, and the last name should be included when the work contains 21 or more authors.
+In the case when there are several references of the same author published at the same year, they must be marked by letters, e.g. 2001a, 2001b, etc. in the list of references and in the article, too.

 If there is a DOI (digital object identifier) number, then include that.
 Begin the DOI number with https://doi.org (according to the latest publication of the APA Style Guide to Electronic Resources).
 If the resource was found online and does not have a DOI, end the reference with the precise URL needed to access the resource.